WTK/Coin-Slider/README.md

 This updated version of [Coin Slider](http://workshop.rs/projects/coin-slider/), adds an extra *stopAtLastSlide* option you can pass when initializing coin slider.

 As name of the option suggests, automatic rotation of slides (images) will be stopped when it reaches last item.
-Defaults to *false*
+Defaults to *false*.

 # How to use new option